jhu-lcsr/rtt_gazebo/rtt_gazebo_deployer/README.md

 ```

 For example implementations of these operations, see the [default gazebo
-component](src/default_gazebo_component.cpp).
-In the future, these operations
+component](../rtt_gazebo_examples/src/default_gazebo_component.cpp).
+In the
-will be automatically created by an RTT Service which can be loaded on any
+future, these operations will be automatically created by an RTT Service which
-TaskContext.
+can be loaded on any TaskContext.

 ### Gazebo Deployer

-The RTT component (either the default or a user-supplied one) is named after the
-Gazebo model whem it is loaded into an Orocos OCL DeploymentComponent.
-By
+The desired RTT component is named after the Gazebo model whem it is loaded
-default, all models are loaded into the same DeploymentComponent, called
+into an Orocos OCL DeploymentComponent.
+By default, all models are loaded into
-"gazebo", but they can specify that they need to be isolated, in which case they
+the same DeploymentComponent, called "gazebo", but they can specify that they
-are loaded in an alternative DeploymentComponent named
+need to be isolated, in which case they are loaded in an alternative
-"MODEL\_NAME\_\_deployer\_\_".
-This allows components associated with different
+DeploymentComponent named "MODEL\_NAME\_\_deployer\_\_".
+This allows components
-models to either be isolated or interact with each-other.
+associated with different models to either be isolated or interact with
+each-other.

 ### Time

 Since systems in a simulated world are neither guaranteed nor likely to run in
 real-time, we override the normal RTT TimeService and update it at each Gazebo
-simulation step so that it remains synchronized with Gazebo's simulation clock.
+simulation step so that it is synchronized with Gazebo's simulation clock.
+This is done with the `rtt_rosclock` manual clock source.

 *However*, without using a custom RTT Activity to run a component (i.e. running a
 component with the normal RTT::PeriodicActivity), that component will be
 scheduled based on the *wall time*.

 Instead, components that are meant to run periodically and which should run in
-accordance with simulation time should be executed by a GazeboActivity, which
+accordance with simulation time should be executed by an
-still needs to be written.
-This GazeboActivity would be triggered by a Gazebo
-World Update Begin event, during which it would check its timers and execute its
-tasks appropriately based on their desired periods.
-Note that this requirement
+`rtt_rosclock::SimClockActivity`.
+Note that this requirement is different than
-is different than the RTT::SimulationActivity, which runs as fast as possible.
+the RTT::SimulationActivity, which runs as fast as possible.

 ### CORBA-Based Console Interation